 - Only take what you think you will use.
 For example, don’t take a flier or a participant prize if you know it will just end up in the trash.

 - Hang around our expo area and talk to the sponsors and nonprofits.
 Most of them have a highly sustainable mission and are more than happy to tell you about it.
-Maybe even consider switching to a pair of sunglasses that’s not only made sustainably, but also supports the Surfrider Foundation.

 - Listen to the talks by San Diego Coastkeeper about Mission Bay water quality and what YOU can do to improve it, especially if you are a local resident.